Workshop Summary

 Post Workshop Image Review

-In many of my past workshops, we debriefed at the end of the workshop day – or went into town over lunch – to review and discuss images together.
-Due to the current pandemic, we won’t do this at this time.
-Instead, I’ll host an optional 90-minute Zoom call the next day, Sunday, November 21, during which participants can share and discuss their top 3 images of the day.
-This ‘next day’ feature will allow some time to cull and select some favorites to share.
+I’ll host an optional 90-minute Zoom call one after the event, on Saturday, November 22, during which participants can share and discuss their top three (3) images of the day.
+This will allow participants time to cull and edit their work from the workshop, and to select some favorites to share.

 Start Time: 8:00 am